piyushrpt/condaLinuxSetup/issues.md

 This section attempts to address some of these issues.
 We will try to time tag the issues - not all of them maybe relevant to your use case.

-##undefined reference to uuid_..
+## undefined reference to uuid ..
 (2018-07)

 There seems to be an issue with conda's handling of libuuid versions.
+This causes failure to recognize that libXm and libXt are available on the machine.

 Solution: